Thee Sacred Souls

 Press Releases View All

 For Thee Sacred Souls, the first time is often the charm.
 The band’s first club dates led to a record deal with the revered Daptone label; their first singles racked up more than ten million streams in a year and garnered attention from Billboard, Rolling Stone, and KCRW; and their first fans included the likes of Gary Clark Jr., The Black Pumas, Princess Nokia, and Timbaland.
-Now, the breakout San Diego trio is ready to deliver yet another landmark first with the release of their highly anticipated, self-titled debut.
+On the heels of their self-titled debut album, the San Diego trio is coming off a breakout 2022.
+Their self-titled debut of sweet soul music led to national TV performances on CBS Saturday, Jimmy Kimmel Live!, and The Late Show with Stephen Colbert, sold-out headlining shows across the US, UK and Europe, and best-of-year coverage including KCRW’s Top Albums of 2022 list.

 “Every step of the way has just been so organic,” says drummer Alex Garcia.
 “Things just seem to happen naturally when the three of us get together.”